PRIMETIME and E=MOTION

 Project Latest: Tunisia, Sahara Desert June 2004 E=motion Specifications

-The content of this website is copyright © and design copyright 1991 and 2005 Electrick Publications and NJK.
+The content of this website is copyright © and design copyright 1991 and 2013 Electrick Publications.
 All rights reserved.
-The bluebird logo and name Bluebird and Blue Max are trademarks.
-The BE2 and BE3 vehicle shape and configuration are registered designs ®.
+The bluebird logo & names Bluebird and Blue Max are registered trademarks.
+The BE2 and BE3 vehicle configurations are registered designs ®.
 All other trademarks are hereby acknowledged.
-Max Energy Limited is an environmental educational charity.
+Max Energy Ltd is an environmental educational charity working for world peace.